NannyML/nannyml/docs/quick.rst

 .. image:: ./_static/quickstart/quick-start-perf-est.svg

-The estimated performance dropped significantly in the later part of the analysis.
+The estimated performance dropped significantly in the later part of the monitored.
 Let's investigate this to determine whether we can rely on the estimation.

 Investigating Data Distribution Shifts